Tridecahedron: Space-filling tridecahedron

-A space-filling tridecahedron is a tridecahedron that can completely fill three-dimensional space without leaving gaps.
+A space-filling tridecahedron is a tridecahedron that can, along with its mirror image, completely fill three-dimensional space without leaving gaps.
 It has 13 faces, 30 edges, and 19 vertices.
-Among the thirteen faces, there are six trapezoids, six pentagons and one regular hexagon.
+Among the thirteen faces, there are six quadrilaterals, six pentagons and one regular hexagon.
+Since it must tile with its mirror image, the space-filling tridecahedron is pseudo-space-filling rather than truly space-filling.
+The space-filling tridecahedron tiles with the cubic symmetry group Pa3̅.